glouppe/info8002-large-scale-data-systems/lecture6.md

 - Virtual overlay network is a $d$-dimensional Cartesian space $C$.
   - E.g., 2-dimensional $[0,1] \times [0,1]$ Cartesian space.
-- At any point in time, the *entire* coordinate space is *dynamically* partitioned among all nodes in the system, such that every nodes is responsible for a distinct zone.
+- At any point in time, the *entire* coordinate space is *dynamically* partitioned among all nodes in the system, such that every node is responsible for a distinct zone.
 - Using a $K, V$ pair, $K$ is hashed to a point $P \in C$ using a *uniform deterministic hash function $h$*.
   - Why uniform and deterministic?
 - If the point $P$ is not owned by the requesting node or its immediate neighbors, the request must be routed through the CAN infrastructure until it reaches the desired zone.